Orthopaedic Technology is a growing career in New England, with NHTI having the only program. Job Placement for graduates is excellent.

 - Applicants must complete a course in Cardiopulmonary Resuscitation and Airway Obstruction Management for health care providers/professional rescuer.
 This is to be done after acceptance.

 Please Note: Students who wish to enter the Orthopaedic Technology Degree program and are currently enrolled in another NHTI program must complete and submit the Change of Program form (PDF) prior to the application date listed above.
+Departmental signatures will not be required for the Fall 2020 or Spring 2021 semesters due to COVID-19.

 - Demonstrates the ability to apply entry level orthopaedic casts, splints and braces as specified by the orthopaedic provider according to the standards set by the National Board for Certification of Orthopaedic Technologists, Inc.;